Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/utilities/spacing.md

 ### Horizontal centering

-Additionally, Boosted also includes an `.mx-auto` class for horizontally centering fixed-width block level content—that is, content that has `display: block` and a `width` set—by setting the horizontal margins to `auto`.
+Additionally, OUDS Web also includes an `.mx-auto` class for horizontally centering fixed-width block level content—that is, content that has `display: block` and a `width` set—by setting the horizontal margins to `auto`.

 <div class="bd-example">
   <div class="mx-auto p-2" style="width: 200px; background-color: rgba(var(--bd-primary-light-rgb),.15); border: rgba(var(--bs-primary-rgb),.3) solid 1px;">